duckrojo/telstats/README.md

 # telstats
 A Class to do quick worldwide telescope statistics.
 Optical telescope data is read directly from wikipedia tables.
-Code works with table format of May 13th, 2020.
+Code works with table format as of May 2020.
 If the format of those tables change, code would need to be adapted.

 Try: